JunweiLiang/Object_Detection_Tracking/README.md

 These are my experiences with working on this [surveillance dataset](https://actev.nist.gov/):
 1. FPN provides significant improvement over non-FPN backbone;
 2. Dilated CNN in backbone also helps but Squeeze-Excitation block is unclear (see model obj_v6);
+3. Deformable CNN in backbone seems to achieve same improvement as dilated CNN but [my implementation](nn.py#L1375) is way too slow.
-3. Cascade RCNN doesn't help (IOU=0.5).
+4. Cascade RCNN doesn't help (IOU=0.5).
 I'm using IOU=0.5 in my evaluation since the original annotations are not "tight" bounding boxes.
-4. Decoupled RCNN (using a separate Resnet-101 for box classification) slightly improves AP (Person: 0.836 -> 0.837) but takes 7x more time.
+5. Decoupled RCNN (using a separate Resnet-101 for box classification) slightly improves AP (Person: 0.836 -> 0.837) but takes 7x more time.
-5. SoftNMS shows mixed results and add 5% more computation time to system (since I used the CPU version).
+6. SoftNMS shows mixed results and add 5% more computation time to system (since I used the CPU version).
 So I don't use it.
-6. Tried [Mix-up](https://arxiv.org/abs/1710.09412) by randomly mixing ground truth bounding boxes from different frames.
+7. Tried [Mix-up](https://arxiv.org/abs/1710.09412) by randomly mixing ground truth bounding boxes from different frames.
 Doesn't improve performance.
-7. Focal loss doesn't help.
+8. Focal loss doesn't help.
-8. [Relation Network](https://arxiv.org/abs/1711.11575) does not improve and the model is huge.
+9. [Relation Network](https://arxiv.org/abs/1711.11575) does not improve and the model is huge (my implementation).
-9. ResNeXt does not see significant improvement on this dataset.
+10. ResNeXt does not see significant improvement on this dataset.

 ## Training & Testing
 Instruction to train a new model is [here](TRAINING.md).